 Red was also prominent in ancient China, with early examples of black and red pottery dating between 5000 and 3000 BC.
 Traces of red ochre were even found on a painter’s palette inside the tomb of King Tut in Egypt.

 Cinnabar Vase, detail, China, 18th-19th century.

-Through the years, artists have used striking red hues in their artworks to depict mood colour meanings or to send a strong message.
-Here are some very famous paintings that showcase us of both warm and cool hues of the colour red.
+Through the years, artists have used striking red hues in their artworks to depict mood color meanings or to send a strong message.
+Here are some very famous paintings that showcase us of both warm and cool hues of the color red.

 Cool reds, – are the spectrum of reds that lean more towards the blue and purple side.
 They are darker, and give off a bit more serious feel.
-When you add more blue hues to your true red colour, you get resulting cooler shades of reds that you can use to paint veins, roses, and depict the colour of blood.
-Crimson is one of the most popular colours of cool red.
+When you add more blue hues to your true red color, you get resulting cooler shades of reds that you can use to paint veins, roses, and depict the color of blood.
+Crimson is one of the most popular colors of cool red.

 Second Version of Triptych 1944, Oil and acrylic paint on 3 canvases by Francis Bacon 1988.
 This artwork is commonly considered as a reflection of the atrocious world into which we have survived (after the Second World War).
 Bacon identified his distorted figures with the vengeful Greek Furies, while the title places them in the Christian context of the crucifixion.
 In this version, painted in 1988, Bacon changed the background colour from orange to blood red.